nzx9/mechnav/README.md

 🔴 Google maps js api key is required before use. (add to /public/index.html)
 <br>
-🔴 Google firebase configure json and keys are required. (add to /keys folder and configure the /api/datastore.js) according to your config file name.
+🔴 Google firebase configure json and keys are required. (add configure json path to the/api/datastore.js) according to your config file name.